tbrixey/Minecraft-Mod-Downloader/README.md

 1. Why did you not use CurseForge?

+   CurseForge is also just another program to download.
+Why download it if you can create other ways to sync mods :wink:.
 When building a pack for a specific version, (1.16.4) CurseForge can miss some mods due to main Game Version mismatch.
 For example _Inventory Sorter_.

    > ![](https://i.imgur.com/8Q1Upwz.png)